SafiraSari/SafiraSari/README.md

 Hello!

-I'm a 2nd year University student in Computer Science.
+I'm a University student in Computer Science.

 ## Skills